Constructing lattice surfaces with prescribed Veech groups: an algorithm: Fanning groups, simulations and finiteness of lattices in strata

 Throughout this subsection, let $G$ be a set of generators of a fanning group $\Gamma$.
-As noted at the end of \S\ref{Simulating orbits}, our goal is to show that for any finite collection of simulations determined by $G$, there are at most finitely many scalars for which the union of scaled simulations coincides with the marked segments of a unit-area translation surface.
+As noted at the end of \S\ref{Simulating orbits}, to prove Theorem \ref{finiteness_thm} it suffices to show that for any finite collection of simulations determined by $G$, there are at most finitely many scalars for which the union of scaled simulations coincides with the marked segments of a unit-area translation surface.
 Propositions \ref{scalars_unique}, \ref{permute_permissible_triples} and $\ref{vor_staples_det_perm_triples_prop}$ suggest that for adjacent elements $\hat{s},\hat{t}\in\widehat{\mathcal{S}}_F(X,\omega)$ of a translation surface $(X,\omega)$ with Veech group $\Gamma$, the desired scalars for the simulations corresponding to $\hat{s},\hat{t}$ and $[\hat{s},\hat{t}]$ are uniquely determined by one another.
 Hence if the elements of $\widehat{\mathcal{S}}_F(X,\omega)$ are all---loosely speaking---`transitively adjacent' to one another (or their orientation-paired inverses), then an arbitrary choice of one scalar uniquely determines all other scalars.

-We make these vague notions precise by introducing a \textit{simulation graph} whose vertices are the simulations corresponding to permissible triples of some subset $P$ of $\mathfrak{P}_G$, and whose edges are defined between simulations corresponding to entries of the same permissible triple.
+We make these vague notions precise by introducing a \textit{permissible triples graph} corresponding to a set $P$ of permissible triples whose vertices are the distinctive, limit-point free sets corresponding to the triples and whose edges are defined between the vertices corresponding to entries of the same permissible triple in $P$.
 The `transitive adjacency' alluded to above refers to the connectedness of such a graph.